knobz12/membersystem_xpel/README.md

 Honourable mentions to:
-    Martin Blaszczyk for starting the project -16 and building a foundation Henrik Tjäder for guidance and encouragement
+    Martin Blaszczyk for starting the project -16 and building a foundation Henrik Tjäder for guidance and encouragement and keeping all other systems working during development